MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 * the parser reaches the end of the RDATA while parsing a SvcFieldValue.
 * SvcParamKeys are not in strictly increasing numeric order.
-* a SvcParamValue for a known SvcParamKey does not have the expected format.
+* the SvcParamValue for an SvcParamKey does not have the expected format.

 Note that the second condition implies that there are no duplicate SvcParamKeys.